Compare State Special Needs Trust Rules (2026)

 Medicaid Recovery

 All states require Medicaid payback from first-party SNTs, but practices vary.
 Third-party SNTs avoid payback entirely — a major advantage when planning family inheritances.
+States also differ in their Medicaid waiver programs — the home and community-based services many families depend on.

 Find Individual State Pages